 What should I expect from nootropics?

 The cool (and sometimes off-putting) thing about nootropics is that everyone reacts differently to each one.
-This is pretty standard with enhancers in general.
+This is pretty standard with enhancers.

 In general, the effects of nootropics are fairly mild.
 They aim to take your “base level” of cognitive performance and bring it up.
 Go from being able to give 100% when not taking nootropics, to being able to give 105% or 110% when you are.
 If you focus in on how the nootropic is affecting you, you’ll be able to tell, but with the vast majority of nootropics, you won’t feel over-stimulated or anything of that nature, sometime the effects are rather subtle.
 One thing that we suggest is tracking the efficacy of the nootropics you take to really determine the value you are getting from nootropics; this is covered later.